Yingyan-Wu/charls_memory_equating/README.md

 # charls_memory_equating
-This repo contains all the code necessary to replicate data construction and analyses in the paper:
+This repo contains all the code necessary to replicate data construction and analyses in the paper (currently in press in *Journal of Alzheimer's Disease Reports*, full citation and link pending):

-*How to assess cognitive decline when cognitive test administration procedures change across study waves?
-Harmonizing word recall scores across study waves in the China Health and Retirement Longitudinal Study*
+*Wu Y, Zhang YS, Kobayashi LC, Mayeda ER, Gross AL. How to assess cognitive decline when cognitive test administration procedures change across study waves?
+Harmonizing word recall scores across study waves in the China Health and Retirement Longitudinal Study.
+Journal of Alzheimer’s Disease Reports (In Press)*

 ## Project Descriptions
 We aimed to document the changes made to the word recall tests in the China Health and Retirement Longitudinal Study (CHARLS) and apply a test-equating approach to adjust for the test item nonequivalence that stems from different test administrations to generate comparable scores that facilitate longitudinal analysis.